 Another way of putting that: an RGB image will have RGB data appropriate for the colour space etc. of one particular device, and the image will look right only on that one device (or other devices with identical colour characteristics).
 To get the colours right on any other device, the RGB data in the image has to be mapped (colour-managed) to the characteristics of the device.

 For storage, images are usually converted to standard colour spaces such as sRGB and Adobe RGB.
 You can think of these standard colour spaces as representing standard “virtual devices”.
-Few real devices will exactly match any of these standards, so if you don’t colour manage (convert to the actual device characteristics) then colours are likely to be inaccurate.
+Most real devices will not exactly match any of these standards, so if you do not colour manage (convert to the actual device characteristics) then colours are likely to be inaccurate.

-sRGB was designed to match typical monitors, so sending sRGB images direct to a monitor (without colour management) will usually result in very roughly the right colours.
+sRGB was designed to match typical monitors of the day (1996) and many are still designed to be roughly sRGB, so sending sRGB images direct to a monitor (without colour management) will usually result in very roughly the right colours.
 Similarly, without colour management, most printers will assume the image is sRGB, but will often try to “improve” the colour (usually by increasing the colour saturation or vibrance and contrast to get “nice” colours).
 Printer manufacturers know that most people prefer pretty colours to accurate colours; more serious photographers might prefer accuracy!

 The only way to get accurate and (more importantly) consistent colour is to use colour management.
 To do this, you need a “colour profile” for each device you are going to use (typically for the monitor and printer), and you need software that understands how to use them.

 The previous paragraph is the most important in this document.
 Without colour management, you have no idea whether your camera, editor, monitor, printer etc. are producing correct colour, or whether you have just compensated in one place for errors somewhere else.